What You’ll Learn 🖥️

 Line resolution

-The FFT lines are responsible for the frequency resolution.
-The higher the FFT lines value, the better the resolution - but also the higher the calculation time.
+The number of FFT lines determines the frequency resolution.
+A higher number of lines yields better resolution, but it also increases the calculation time.

-The current frequency resolution is mentioned in the selection line next to the heading (df = n Hz).
+The current frequency resolution is shown in the selection line next to the heading (e.g., df = n Hz).

-Example: The sampling rate has been set to 10000 Samples/sec and the resolution to 1024 FFT lines.
-These settings allow an FFT analysis up to 5000 Hz (half sampling rate).
-Now you divide the max analyses frequency by the FFT lines (5000 Hz / 1024 lines).
-The result is 4.88 Hz per line resolution (mentioned in the selection line).
+Example: If the sampling rate is set to 10,000 samples/sec and the FFT resolution is 1024 lines, then the FFT will analyze frequencies up to 5000 Hz (half the sampling rate).
+Dividing the maximum frequency by the number of lines (5000 Hz / 1024 lines) yields a resolution of approximately 4.88 Hz per line, which is also displayed in the selection line.

-To change the FFT lines, click the Line resolution field and select from the drop-down list.
+To change the FFT line resolution, click on the Line resolution field and choose a value from the drop-down list.

 Window type

-DewesoftX supports the most common Window types for FFT analysis.
-Select the window from the drop-down list according to your application.
+DewesoftX supports the most common window types for FFT analysis.
+Select the appropriate window from the drop-down list based on your application.

 X and Y scale type